-The setting for the National Eisteddfod of Wales changes each year, alternating between different locations in north and south Wales.
+Held during the first week of August every year, the National Eisteddfod is a celebration of Welsh arts, language and culture.
+The setting changes each year, alternating between north and south Wales.

 The Welsh language

-You don't have to be a Welsh speaker to enjoy the Eisteddfod, but you’ll never get a better chance to learn and practice a few phrases from the beautiful Welsh language, so head to Maes D (the Welsh learners tent) and have a chat with one of the friendly experts.
-Even if you don’t manage to perfect your lilt, the Eisteddfod is the place to see native speakers at their finest, with competitions ranging from acting and presentations to solo singers and large choirs, poetry and prose, all delivered in fluent Welsh.
+You don't have to be a Welsh speaker to enjoy the Eisteddfod, but you’ll never get a better chance to learn and practice a few phrases, so head to Maes D (D stands for Dysgwyr, which means learners) and have a chat with one of the friendly experts.
+Simultaneous translation of all the main Pavilion events and many of the events around the maes is also available free of charge.

 Over 20 stages are dotted around the maes.
 From Y Babell Lên (literature) to Theatr y Maes (theatre productions), Tŷ Gwerin (folk music) to Encore (opera and classical) there’s entertainment for everyone.
 But one of the busiest and liveliest areas will always be Llwyfan y Maes.
 Because it stages over 60 of Wales’ best artists and bands?
 Or because it’s next to the bar?
 A bit of both maybe!

 Keep the kids entertained at Pentre Plant - the children’s area curated to encourage children to use their imagination.
 Adventures include tug of war, den building and street theatre performances.
 The Science and Technology Pavilion is always a popular draw for kids too, full of experiments, demonstrations and games with a keen eye on taking learning out of the classroom.
 In fact, most of the tents have some provision for entertaining the kids while you sit back, relax and enjoy a paned (cuppa).